ericpetersensa/Lazy-GM-Prep/README.md

 # Lazy-GM-Prep
-A Foundry VTT module based on the Return of the Lazy Dungeon Master by Michael E Shea
+A Foundry VTT module based on the Return of the Lazy Dungeon Master book by Michael E Shea